nshobayo/okta-SpringSAML/README.md

 # Introduction

-This is an example of a SAML SP login Application using the Spring Security SAML framework

-The setup for this app refers to the Spring Security SAML (Java) tutorial at : http://developer.okta.com/docs/guides/spring_security_saml.html
+This guide describes how to use Spring Security SAML to add support for Okta (via SAML) to Java applications that use the Spring framework.

+In this guide, you will learn how to install and configure an Okta SAML application

+This guide assumes that you are familiar with the basics of Java software development: editing text files, using the command line, and running Tomcat, Maven or Gradle.

+If you’re already familiar with Okta and Spring, you can skip to the section titled “Configuring Spring Security SAML to work with Okta”.

 # Requirement